oasis-tcs/openc2-usecases/SBOM-PoC/HIIGoals.md

 12. OIF Orchestrator commanding multiple OIF Devices in a physical networking setup on multiple machines
 13. OIF Orchestrator commanding our Blinky Light Board and a Blinky HaHa in a physical networking setup within HII.
 14. OIF Orchestrator commanding a Blinky HaHa on LAN network over the Internet.
+15. Specific External Plugfest Actuator Blinky MaHa to receive OpenC2 commands from OIF.
+16. OIF retrieves SBOM from Blinky MaHa.
+17. OIF sends OpenC2 command to Blinky MaHa Using a Raspberry Pi Zero card.
+18. OIF sends OpenC2 command to Blinky MaHa Using a Raspberry Pi 4 card.
+19. OIF Orchestrator commanding our Blinky Light Board and a Blinky MaHa in a physical networking setup within HII.
+20. OIF Orchestrator commanding a Blinky MaHa on LAN network over the Internet.

 ### 2.2-NTIA SBOM Exchange PoC Goals & Objectives